 Abstract

 Strokes are a common cause of death and disability across the world, costing billions in the United States every year (Murphy and Werring, 2020, p.1; Centers for Disease Control and Prevention 2022).
 Our project focused on constructing a sensitive and accurate model to identify what patients are most likely to have a stroke to capitalize on the success of early prevention techniques.
 The data was collected from Kaggle.com and consisted of 12 attributes describing traditional stroke risk factors (Palacios, 2021).
 After reading and cleaning the data in R, the cases of stroke were balanced using random duplicate oversampling (R Core Team, 2021).
 Each feature in the data was found to be important through the Boruta algorithm.
 15 models were constructed using a variety of methods and mainly evaluated using accuracy and sensitivity.
 Based on sensitivity, a cost-sensitive CART with balanced data performed the best with a 97.6% sensitivity and 51.6%.
 However, an artificial neural network created with balanced data performed better overall, with a 74.4% accuracy and 90.2% sensitivity.
 Healthcare providers should note that the recommended artificial neural network has a low precision at only 13.0%.
-Therefore, this model should be utilized as a screener to find patients for further stroke testing, rather than a recommendation for prescribing medication.
+These models do not predict when a patient may have a stroke, they identify patients that are at a much higher risk of having a stroke.
+Therefore, this model should be utilized as a screener to find patients for further stroke testing, rather than a recommendation for prescribing medication or immediate, invasive stroke treatment measures.

 Predicting Stroke Risk Factors